didillysquat/VTK2022/README.md

 > **Exercise 9**: Install fastp and run it on each of your samples.
 Set the quality threshold to 20.

-## Part XXX: Getting files in and out of the server
+## Part 6: Getting files in and out of the server
 Obviously, there will be many occasions where you want to either load files on to the server, or take files off of their server.

 We will cover that now.